HNR 201 01: Live.Learn.Lead: Life in Honors

 Schedule: TR 2:30-3:45pm HON 148

 A rapidly growing population are the Aged.
 This powerful influence presents as significant contributors or needy consumers.
 The dilemma is maximizing the former while attending to the latter.
-This course will examine this possible paradox through reflection on theoretical concerns and practical service applications in real life settings.
+This course will examine this possible paradox through reflection on theoretical concerns and practical service applications in real life settings as seen by traditional students and elders attending the classes from the community.

 Upon successful completion of this course, students will be able to: